holistic-web/home-orchestrator/README.md

 In this folder, run `npm install` to install the required dependencies followed by `npm start` to begin the app.

 ## Environment Variables
+Since we have `dotenv` installed loading environment variables into a .env file makes them automagically available.
 - SET_BRIGHTNESS_ENDPOINT: the endpoint at which your ifttt trigger is listening on

 ## Roadmap